-With offices in Abidjan, Barcelona, Cairo, Casablanca, Mauritius and Malta, Mediterrania Capital Partners invest in consolidated and growing companies with a focus on value creation and sustainable development.
+Headquartered in Malta and with offices in Abidjan, Algiers, Barcelona, Cairo, and Casablanca, Mediterrania Capital Partners invest in consolidated and growing companies with a focus on value creation and sustainable development.

 Through our investments, we support industries directly linked to improving people's quality of life, such as construction, food manufacturing and distribution, healthcare, education, and financial services.